the latter do it out of love, knowing that I am appointed for the defense of the gospel;Philippians 1:16(NASB)

 Paul's dedication in proclaiming the gospel of God and his deep love for the Christians at Philippi, is very evident in the opening verses of his epistle.
 Although writing to them from prison, Paul wanted to reassure these believers that despite his incarceration in a Roman jail, the gospel of God was continuing to be spread abroad.
 Paul's letter was to encourage them to stand strong in the faith - even in the midst of great trouble and strife.

 He praised them for their constant witness and concern for the gospel and rejoiced over the good work that God had started in each of their lives.
 He prayed that their love for one another would abound more and more, and that they would be filled with the spiritual fruit of righteousness - for the glory and praise of God.

-Heavenly Father, we pray that the glorious gospel of grace, may be spread abroad, despite the evil attempts of the enemy to disrupt our ministry and the spread of the gospel.
-May we never forget that You are in control, and that You will use every eventuality in our lives, whether good or ill, for Your greater glory.
-Keep me from developing any petty differences with other ministries, even when they are discourteous towards me - May the love of Christ shine forth in my life - this I ask in Jesus name, AMEN.
+Heavenly Father, I pray that the glorious gospel of grace would be spread abroad, despite the evil attempts of the enemy to disrupt the spread of the gospel.
+May I never forget that You are in control and that You will use every eventuality in my life, whether good or ill, for Your greater glory.
+Keep me from developing any petty differences with other ministries, even when they are discourteous toward me.
+May the love of Christ shine forth in my life.
+This I ask in Jesus' name, AMEN.